kanisterio/kanister/docs/architecture.rst

 - ``Profile`` is a reference to a :ref:`Profile<profiles>` Kubernetes CustomResource that will be made available to the Blueprint.
 - ``Options`` is used to specify additional values to be used in the Blueprint
+- ``PodOverride`` is used to specify pod specs that will override default specs of the Pod created while executing functions like KubeTask, PrepareData, etc.

 As a reference, below is an example of a ActionSpec.